Frstrm/TokenLightCondition/README.md

 - TokenHud light box indicator is only shown if token hp > 0

 # Known Issues
-Tokens currently ONLY checks against placed lights, and token lighting.
+Tokens currently checks against placed lights, and token lighting.

 Efforts are being made for tokens to respect tile overrides, and other methods.
+* Drawings with lighting overrides (perfect-vision)

 ## Options